Updated February 14, 2020

 With geese and donkeys, how they do together is entirely dependent on the personalities at play.
 Some donkeys get along quite well with sanctuary birds like geese.
 Others, especially those rescued from abusive or neglectful situations, may be more territorial and defensive around all species, including geese.
 Some geese may be too territorial to live with donkeys in some living spaces.
 Always closely monitor the pasture and make a careful introduction between donkeys and geese, keeping in mind the possibility that they may need to live separately.

 Geese And Pigs

-That being said, non-territorial adult domestic pigs should have no trouble sharing an outdoor space with geese, provided that all species have their specific needs taken care of (like providing a clean swimming area for the geese), but some individual personalities may clash too much to keep the species together.
-If you do keep pigs with geese, ensure that there is plenty of space to avoid any situations where a bird (especially a mobility impaired resident) might get caught underfoot from a pig.
-Pigs are also (quite reasonably) particular eaters who will try not to eat pasture or food that has been defecated on by another animal, including geese, so if you’re going to keep pigs and geese together, it would be preferable to find a solution to keeping the pig’s areas clean!
+While non-territorial adult domestic pigs could technically share outdoor space with geese, provided that all species have their specific needs taken care of (like providing a clean swimming area for the geese), you must be aware that harm could very well occur in this cohabitation model, even if the residents seem to get along.
+If you do decide to keep pigs with geese, you must ensure that there is plenty of space to avoid any situations where a bird (especially a mobility impaired resident) might get caught underfoot from a pig.
+Pigs are also (quite reasonably) particular eaters who will try not to eat pasture or food that has been defecated on by another animal, including geese, so if you’re going to keep pigs and geese together, it would be preferable to find a solution to keeping the pig’s living space clean.

 Geese And Dogs

 As a general rule, it’s not a good idea to let dogs interact with any animal at a farmed animal sanctuary.
 As the species in your care are prey animals, there is a high chance that there will be a negative reaction, either from the dog or the resident, and it is never worth risking an animal’s safety when there is any possibility to avoid conflict.